 - It helps in enhancing your Vowel pronunciation

 It may be stated here that language, culture and civilization have a direct influence on the quality of the voice.
 Language and speech affect the way a vowel or consonant is pronounced.
-Some use more of the nasal tone when speaking, like in Malayalam language, while others use rounded consonants and tone, like in Bengali language.
+Some use more of the nasal tone when speaking, like in the Malayalam language, while others use rounded consonants and tone, like in the Bengali language.

 What affects the sound of your voice?